 This pandemic has triggered me a lot and I imagine anyone who suffers from anxiety, obsessive compulsive disorder, schizophrenia, depression and other mental health issues are also feeling triggered.

-Many say that to cope with this pandemic we should limit our use of social media, limit how much news we watch or read, and while I agree this is good to some extent, I also feel that when fear is a deeply unconscious conditioned response, getting facts and information can be calming and steadying and can help us prepare, plan and find ways of emotionally coping with our current reality.
+Many say that to cope with this pandemic we should limit our use of social media, limit how much Coronavirus News we watch or read, and while I agree this is good to some extent, I also feel that when fear is a deeply unconscious conditioned response, getting facts and information can be calming and steadying and can help us prepare, plan and find ways of emotionally coping with our current reality.

 If you have had a little bit of nervousness and fear, please don’t compare this to full blown anxiety or people who suffer from panic attacks.
 A little fear is healthy and natural, it protects us from harm, it encourages us into new experiences, but anxiety when ongoing can be very debilitating.
 For those who are agoraphobic or who have obsessive compulsive disorder (especially related to cleanliness) this time may be particularly frightening.